-The Jews of Color Organizing Fellowship is the first ever national Fellowship program training Jews of Color (JOCs) in community organizing.
-The Fellowship provides training, mentorship, a living wage organizing job, and community support to help adult participants of all ages grow into powerful community organizers and social movement leaders.
+The Jews of Color Organizing Fellowship is the first-ever national Fellowship program training Jews of Color (JOCs) in community organizing.
+The Fellowship provides training, mentorship, a living wage organizing job, and community support to help adult participants grow into powerful community organizers and social movement leaders.

-Through this Fellowship we are building a vibrant community of visionary Jewish Organizers of Color who can organize effectively and sustainably, as their whole selves, and who are positioned to be effective changemakers in the Jewish community, in the broader community, and all over the country.
+Through this Fellowship, we are building a vibrant community of visionary Jewish Organizers of Color.
+They will be positioned to be effective changemakers in the Jewish community, the broader community, and throughout the country.

-The Jews of Color Organizing Fellowship is a 12 month cohort experience that includes training through a mix of virtual and in-person gatherings with multiple geographic clusters, including Chicago and the Bay Area and a liveable wage organizing job.
+The Jews of Color Organizing Fellowship is a 12-month intergenerational cohort experience that includes training through virtual and in-person gatherings with multiple geographic clusters, including Chicago, the Bay Area, and New York City, and a livable wage organizing job.
 The Fellowship trains Jews of Color to organize communities to fight against structural injustice and inequality effectively.

 The Outcomes for this Program are:

-- Fellows will gain skills to become effective changemakers, a deeper connection to Jewish wisdom, lifelong community, healing & growth, and powerful new networks.
+- Fellows will gain skills to become effective changemakers, a deeper connection to Jewish wisdom, lifelong community, healing & growth, and robust new networks.

 - Host organizations will gain skilled, supported JOC organizers on staff doing the work and doing it well.

-- The US and the broader social justice field will see real policy change on critical justice issues at a local, state and federal levels, and a shift in the dominant image of who Jews are – within and beyond Jewish communities.
+- The US and the broader social justice field will see real policy change on critical justice issues at local, state, and federal levels and a shift in the dominant image of who Jews are – within and beyond Jewish communities.

-- More Jews of Color working, organizing, and leading the way for future generations, showing up and being celebrated for the identities they carry and the beliefs that they hold dear!
+- More Jews of Color working, organizing, and leading the way for future generations.